EGorsel/mendix-userlib-cleanup/README.md

 ---

 ## 🐛 Report a Bug
 Found an issue?
-Help us improve by following our [Bug Reporting Guide](.github/BugReport.md).
+Help us improve by following our [Security & Bug Reporting Guide](SECURITY.md).
 Clear reports with version details help us resolve issues faster.

 ---

 ## 🤝 Contributing
 We welcome the community to help make this tool better for everyone!
-Whether you want to fix a bug, suggest a feature, or improve documentation, please see our [Contribution Guide](.github/Contribute.md) to get started.
+Whether you want to fix a bug, suggest a feature, or improve documentation, please see our [Contribution Guide](CONTRIBUTING.md) to get started.

 ---